-For the Fixed Price Option, the Company will file with the Commission thirty (30) days prior to each computation period, a reconciliation of GSC-1 actual billed revenues and actual incurred costs for the most recently available actual computation period, pursuant to 66 Ps.
+For the Fixed Price Option, the Company will file with the Commission thirty (30) days prior (C) to each annual period (June 1 through May 31), a reconciliation of GSC-1 actual billed revenues and actual incurred costs for a twelve-month period ending March 31 of each year, pursuant to 66 Ps.
 C.S. §1307.
-The reconciliation shall become effective for service rendered during the computation period and shall remain in effect for a period of six months, or until new GSC-1 rates are approved by the Commission.
+The reconciliation shall become effective for service rendered during the 2 sixmonth computation periods.

 The reconciliation will be calculated separately for each of the two Customer Classes.
-The reconciliation will include a calculation of any over/under collection that will be reflected in the GSC-1 charges for the subsequent computation period.
-The GSC-1 will be reconciled every six months, using over/under collection balance for the six month period ending two months prior to the new GSC-1 effective date.
+The reconciliation will include a calculation of any over/under collection that will be reflected in the GSC-1 charges for the subsequent 2 six-month computation periods.
+The GSC-1 will be reconciled every twelve months, using over/under collection balance for the twelve-month period ending two months prior to each annual period.